jaylac2000/Apollo-Network/MCPE Server/WorkInProgress.md

 - 1.16 blocks (maybe) - most do not have an item id so it'll be hard

 Gamemodes:
-- Survival (Might NOT be added, but - it MIGHT be added eventually.)
+- Survival Server
-- UHC
+- UHC Server
+- Anarchy Server
 - GTA Server
 - Skywars Server
 - Bedwars Server